said1993/connect_s-project/README.md

 ![Alt Text](https://github.com/said1993/connect_s-project/blob/main/connects_logo-7.png)

 connect_s is microservices application is designed to handle meetup and event management.
 The application is divided into several small, independently deployable services, each with a specific responsibility.
+We will use the latest technologies and best practices to develop our application with [.NET 7] and [Reactjs], including a microservices architecture, cloud-native principles and containerization using Kubernetes (K8s) and Azure for deployment and orchestration.
+We will also implemente continuous integration and continuous delivery (CICD)

 ## Services